THE 'BLOCKING IRANIAN ILLICIT FINANCE ACT' INTRODUCED IN SENATE & HOUSE

 “The United States needs to take strong action against Iran for financing and arming terrorists around the globe,” said Gardner.
 “The Blocking Iranian Illicit Finance Act will cut off Iran’s access to financial institutions around the world and have a direct impact on their ability to support terrorism and destabilize the region.
 The Senate needs to act on this legislation and show Iran the United States will not tolerate their behavior.”

-“Leveraging the global finance system against Iran and other rogue nations that sponsor terrorism is a position I’m happy to take,” Hyde-Smith
+“Leveraging the global finance system against Iran and other rogue nations that sponsor terrorism is a position I’m happy to take,” Hyde-Smith said.

 “Iran is the world’s worst state sponsor of terrorism and the biggest destabilizing force in the Middle East,” said Young.
 “This legislation would further cut off the Iranian regime from the global financial system, imposing increasingly severe consequences for their terrorist activities, pursuit of WMDs, and ongoing human rights abuses.”